Chordian/sidfactory2/DEVELOPMENT.md

 - The manual is updated in the master branch
 - The release candidate is more thorougly tested
 - The release is officially announced
+- The release is given a git tag

 ## Issue tracking